sdeska/messenger/README.md

 This repository contains the client- and serverside implementations of a simple messenger app.

 Currently the implementation allows for multiple clients connecting to the server.
-The server also updates other clients whenever a client connects or disconnects, allowing displaying the currently connected ones.
+The server also updates other clients whenever a client connects or disconnects, allowing clients to display the currently connected ones.
 Error situations are handled accordingly and the user is informed.
-Messaging other clients is currently implemented in a very barebones way.
-The GUI is not yet updated with a received message, but the messages are saved under the name of the sender.
+Messaging other clients is currently implemented partially.
+The messages received from any given client are saved into a chat with said client.
+The messages are displayed on the GUI, and chats between different clients can be viewed as seen fit, without losing message history.

+Currently notifications about a received message have not been implemented, and the GUI automatically displays the chat in which a new message was received in.
+This is very bad UX :(

-The purpose of the project is general programming practice in Java, but wanting to try some basic socket programming definitely influenced the decision to specifically make a messenger app.
+The purpose of the project is general programming practice in Java, but the will to try some basic socket programming definitely influenced the decision to specifically make a messenger app.

 The application can be run using Maven.